 In a previous blog post, we talked about how Busy Lamp Field (BLF) on a hardware phone can be used to determine a user’s status on your phone system.
 Did you know that this status, also known as phone presence information, can be shown in other devices, including our desktop softphone?

-Presence is a nuanced topic, so we’ll try make it as simple to understand as possible in the next few sections.
-Stick with us to see how hardware phones interact and how a mixture of hardware and software-based phones requires some creativity with how presence might be used at your own company.
+Presence is a nuanced topic, so we’ll try to make it as simple to understand as possible.
+Stick with us to see how hardware phones interact.
+We will also show how a mixture of hardware and software-based phones requires some creativity to obtain presence information.

 Presence In Hardware Phones

 The concept of presence is straightforward enough in that it shows you the status of an individual who is using a specific device.
 Mike in accounting might be marked as Away on his desk phone while Jane in marketing could be shown as Available on her desk phone.